 The King James Version, or Authorised Version, published in 1611 is based on the historic ‘Received Text’, whereas most versions since 1881 have been based on ‘the critical Greek text’, which changes and omits many phrases and verses in the King James Version.

-The argument for the ‘critical text’ is that discovery of more manuscripts helps to ‘restore’ the original text of the Bible.
+The argument for the ‘critical text’ is that the discovery of more manuscripts helps to ‘restore’ the original text of the Bible.
 This overlooks the fact that God has preserved as well as inspired His Word Ps 12:6-7.

 “The words of the LORD are pure words: as silver tried in a furnace of earth, purified seven times.